Research

 Blockchain Applications

-The research into blockchain applications falls under three categories: decentralized finance (DeFi), specifically the benefits of tokenization in a decentralized marketplace, blockchain for food traceability and exploring blockchain to manage digital property rights.
+The research into blockchain applications falls under three categories: decentralised finance (DeFi), specifically the benefits of tokenisation in a decentralised marketplace, blockchain for food traceability and exploring blockchain to manage digital property rights.

 Central Bank Digital Currencies